 1980 - Most astronomers are convinced that dark matter exists around galaxies and clusters - but is it Hot or Cold?

-Theorists usually assumed $\Omega_m=1$, but observers typically found $\Omega_m\approx0.2$.
+It was known that BBN $\Rightarrow \Omega_b \approx 0.03$.
+Theorists usually assumed $\Omega_m=1$, but observers typically found $\Omega_m\approx 0.2$.

-The Hot-Warm-Cold DM terminology was introduced by Dick Bond and me in our talks at the 1983 Moriond Conference.
+The Hot-Warm-Cold DM terminology was first used by Dick Bond and me in our talks at the 1983 Moriond Conference.

-- 1973 Marx & Szalay, Cowsik & McClelland: m_v < 100 eV - 1980 Zel'dovich group develops Hot Dark Matter (HDM) theory1 - 1983 White, Frenk, Davis: simulation rules out HDM
+- 1973 Marx & Szalay, Cowsik & McClelland: m_v<100 h2 eV - 1980 Zel'dovich group develops Hot Dark Matter theory1 - 1983 White, Frenk, Davis: 1st simulation rules out HDM which occurs when the mass entering the horizon is about 10^{15} M{sun}, the supercluster mass scale.

-In ~1980, when purely baryonic adiabatic fluctuations were ruled out by the improving upper limits on CMB anisotropies, theorists led by Zel'dovich turned to what we now call the HDM scenario, with light neutrinos making up most of the dark matter.
-However, in this scheme the fluctuations on small scales are damped by relativistic motion ("free streaming") of the neutrinos until $T < m_v$, which occurs when the mass entering the horizon is about 10^{15} M{sun}, the supercluster mass scale.
 Thus superclusters would form first, and galaxies later form by fragmentation.
 This predicted a galaxy distribution much more inhomogeneous than observed.

+In \sim 1980, when purely baryonic adiabatic fluctuations were ruled out by the improving upper limits on CMB anisotropies, theorists led by Zel'dovich turned to what we now call the HDM scenario, with light neutrinos making up most of the dark matter.
+However, in this scheme the fluctuations on small scales are damped by relativistic motion ("free streaming") of the neutrinos until T<m2,

-1E.g., Doroshkevich, Khlopov, Sunyaev, Szalay, & Zel'dovich 1981, NYASA 375, 32; Zel'dovich, Einasto, Shandarin 1982, Nature 300, 407; Bond & Szalay 1982, ApJ 274, 443.
+1 E.g., Doroshkevich, Khlopov, Sunyaev, Szalay, & Zel'dovich 1981, NYASA 375, 32; Zel'dovich, Einasto, Shandarin 1982, Nature 300, 407; Bond & Szalay 1982, ApJ 274, 443.

-Some steps toward cosmic structure formation
+Some steps toward understanding galaxies